Quick Tips for Growing Fussy Kitchen Garden Basil

-In fact, struggling with garden basil can make you think you’re a crappy gardener when the real problem isn’t you at all.
-Here’s why we have kind of a love/hate relationship with basil, and our tips for keeping it happy.
+In fact, struggling with garden basil can make you think you're a crappy gardener when the real problem isn't you at all.
+Here's why we have kind of a love/hate relationship with basil, and our tips for keeping it happy.

 Chef Iggy uses a lot of basil.
 It's great on a Margarita pizza for our weekly pizza night.
 He does a fancy little basil leaf garnish on gnocchi.
 We like to sprinkle cut leaves on pasta dishes and tuck whole leaves into fresh rice noodle rolls.

 The problem is that basil is expensive to buy at the grocery in those little plastic containers.
 It's not always fresh.
 Once you get it home it doesn't keep long in the refrigerator.
 It's not like you can buy it every Friday and count on it still being usable by Wednesday.
 I don't like paying a lot of money just to dump something in my compost bin.

 Basil tastes best when it's really fresh.
 It makes sense to plop some into a kitchen garden or patio container.
 Then it's easy to grab a few leaves of garden basil any time for topping pizza or garnishing a pasta dish.